barsoom/content_translator/README.md

 0. Change something in your client app, see that it appears in WTI
 0. Translate something in WTI and see if the content is updated in your app

+## What to do when an error occurs with the sync

+If the sync fails, either from the application to WTI, or the other way around, then you will have to decide what to do about the failed jobs.

+    heroku run iex -S mix

+    # List all failed jobs
+    iex> Toniq.failed_jobs

+    # Pick out the first failed job
+    iex> job = Toniq.failed_jobs |> hd

+    # Retry a job
+    iex> Toniq.retry(job)

+    # Delete a job
+    iex> Toniq.delete(job)

+    # Retry all jobs
+    iex> Toniq.failed_jobs |> Enum.each fn (job) -> Toniq.retry(job) end

+By the time you read this there might be an web based admin UI for toniq you could use instead, [check the project](https://github.com/joakimk/toniq).

 ## TODO

 ### Before we can use and support this internally

-- [ ] Add instructions for what to do when an error occurs, how to retry jobs, etc.
+- [x] Add instructions for what to do when an error occurs, how to retry jobs, etc.
-- [ ] Add instructions for keeping this app's dependencies up to date
+- [x] Add instructions for keeping this app's dependencies up to date
 - [ ] Add app to code review tool
 - [ ] Cleanup this readme
 - [ ] Ask for an initial review of the entire thing, anything confusing, etc.